 Stonington’s experienced and knowledgeable clinical teams help people identify the feelings that trigger chemical dependence, as well as the environmental and interpersonal circumstances that exacerbate these feelings.
-Besides being expert in specific treatment modalities, our clinical teams focus on maintaining a safe, accepting, and supportive clinical environment.
+Besides being expert in specific treatment modalities, our clinical teams focus on maintaining a secure, accepting, and supportive clinical environment.
 We view this as essential for openly examining, understanding, and eventually helping people to change the values, attitudes, and behaviors that contribute to and reinforce their pre-treatment lifestyle.

 The programs developed over the past decades reflect the changing needs of our clients, evidence-based knowledge about treatment, and the changing treatment environment.
 Stonington’s clinical and medical staff are trained experts in treating not only chemical dependence, but also co-occurring mental health disorders.
 Our clinical expertise allows us to provide comprehensive, evidence-based care to the dually-diagnosed within a 12-step tradition.
 Our staff includes a variety of theoretical perspectives to meet the treatment needs of every client.

 We work in close partnership with insurance companies, managed care organizations and government agencies to make sure the care we provide meets our clients’ needs, as well as the requirements of their health plans.
 We are proud to be the longest continuously operating substance abuse treatment facility in Connecticut.